RT-Thread/rt-thread/documentation/2.quick-start/quick-start.md

 What will follow is a demonstration of RT-Thread running on a simulated STM32F103 microcontroller through MDK-ARM.

-## Preparation
+# Preparation

 MDK development environment: MDK-ARM 5.24 (official or evaluation version, version 5.14 and above) needs to be installed.
 This version is a relatively new version, which can provide relatively complete debugging functions.
-An installation guide can be found here: [Keil MDK Installation](./keil-installation/keil-installation.md).
+An installation guide can be found here: @subpage quickstart_keil.

-## First acquaintance with RT-Thread
+# First acquaintance with RT-Thread

 To see the code size of RT-Thread we first need to get an example of RT-Thread that is suited for this environment, which can be obtained from the following link: